-- The CSU opted in to "Survivor Continuance" with PERS - □ This means if you die before your CalPERS "survivor", your survivor will receive a monthly check that is 25% of your unmodified pension check, even if you chose another. - □ This is independent of the beneficiary benefit check that stems from choosing Options: 2, 2W, 3, 3W, or 4, but your beneficiary total cannot exceed your pension amount - This means that one could choose the unmodified option, and still convey medical and dental benefits to a surviving spouse or domestic partner. - I have verified this with CalPERS, but you should also call CalPERS to verify this.
+- The CSU opted in to "Survivor Continuance" with PERS - □ This means if you die before your CalPERS "survivor", your survivor will receive a monthly check that is 25% of your unmodified pension check, even if you chose another. - This is independent of the beneficiary benefit check that stems from choosing those options, but your beneficiary total cannot exceed your pension amount - This means that one could choose the unmodified option, and still convey medical and dental benefits to a surviving spouse or domestic partner. - I have verified this with CalPERS.